-f) Control of Pest attack on Trees
+f) Control of Pest attack on Trees:

 Sustained & concerted efforts of various agencies under the guidance of PAU advisory service have been successful in combating the epidemic status of Mango mealy bug in U.T.
 Chandigarh, thus preventing a serious threat to a wide range of flora.
-Similarly, efforts are on to prevent Arjun trees on 'Dakshin Marg' that are infested with stem borer adopting PAU technology.
+Similarly, efforts are on to prevent Arjun trees on 'Dakshin' Marg' that are infested with stem borer adopting PAU technology.
 The plant protection work against the perennial pests as mentioned earlier will be continued and monitored from time to time.
 Municipal Corporation and Engineering Department should complete the process of wrapping alkathene around tree trunk by 15th of December every year as this is the time for mealy bug nymphs to crawl up the tree.
 Similarly for stem borer, (particularly for Arjun avenues) the solution of methyl parathion (4 ml. to a litre of water) should be injected into the holes (made by insects in the tree trunk) with the help of syringe and the holes be plugged with mud.
 This will ensure the killing of stem borer (Inderbela sp.).

-Regarding trees infested with termites the following treatment method suggested by the scientists of Forests Research Institute should be followed to ensure growth & vitality of the tree.
+The trees infested with termites should also be treated twice in a year to ensure growth & vitality of the tree.
+At local level, a Pest Control Committee of the following officers is constituted to deal with this problem:-